openstack/zun/specs/cpuset-container.rst

 The logic of 'what' cpusets should be picked up for a given requests lies in the control of the zun code and is not exposed to the user.

-5. The cpu-policy parameter is specified in conjuction with the vcpus field for container creation.
+5. The cpu-policy parameter is specified in conjunction with the vcpus field for container creation.
 The number of vcpus shall determine the number of cpusets requested for dedicated usage.